preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Style
 ******
-These Style settings are available here:
+These Style settings are available on the Style tab, below the Actions tab:

 .. image:: action-button-style-v7.png